Native Perennial

 Soil Moisture: Moist

-Soil Description: Moist, rich soils. pH of 6 to 7 best.
+Soil Description: Moist, rich soils. pH of 6 to 7 is best.

 Leaf: Medium green